-Welcome to the website of Dr. Jill Sullivan, Associate Professor of Music at Arizona State University.
-Here you’ll find information about Dr. Sullivan’s research agenda, courses taught, her service activity to the music education profession, as well as downloadable resources.
+Welcome to the website of Dr. Jill Sullivan.
+Here you’ll find information about Dr. Sullivan’s research agenda, courses taught, and her service to the music education profession, as well as downloadable resources.

-Dr. Jill M. Sullivan is an Associate Professor of Music Education in the School of Music, which is part of the Herberger Institute for Design and the Arts at Arizona State University, Tempe.
-She teaches undergraduate instrumental methods, master’s-level courses in assessment and measurement, instrumental literature and pedagogy, introduction to research, and psychology of music, as well as doctoral-level classes in historical and quantitative research methods.
-Prior to working at ASU, she held a music education position at the University of Oklahoma, taught applied clarinet at Augustana College in Rock Island, Illinois, and was a band teacher at Sequoyah Middle School in Broken Arrow, Oklahoma.
-Dr. Sullivan has experience teaching band to elementary, middle level, and high school students.
-At Sequoyah Middle School, she started 200 beginning band students each year, and the entire program included over 400 band students.
-In addition, Dr. Sullivan started a New Horizons Band for senior adults at the University of Oklahoma.
+Dr. Jill M. Sullivan is a Professor of Music Education in the School of Music, which is part of the Herberger Institute for Design and the Arts (HIDA) at Arizona State University, Tempe.
+She teaches courses for all levels of students: undergraduate elementary and secondary instrumental methods, master’s courses in assessment and measurement, instrumental literature and pedagogy, research methods, psychology of music, and action research collaborations.
+She also chairs students’ Capstone portfolios.
+Doctoral teaching includes a course on historical research methods, doctoral seminar, and chairing dissertations.
+Other university appointments include a summer adjunct position at the University of St. Thomas in St. Paul, Minnesota (since 2007), and previous positions at the University of Oklahoma, Norman, and Augustana College in Rock Island, Illinois.
+The majority of her public-school teaching was as a music teacher at Sequoyah Middle School in Broken Arrow, Oklahoma, where she started 200 beginning band students each year, and where the band program included more than 400 students.
+In addition, she started a New Horizons Band for senior adults at the University of Oklahoma.

-Her research agenda includes historical publications pertaining to 19th- and 20th-century women’s bands, and quantitative preservice and in-service music teacher investigations.
-Dr. Sullivan has published in the following music journals: Ala Breve, American Music, Bulletin of the Council for Research in Music Education, Contributions to Music Education, Journal of Band Research, Journal of Historical Research in Music Education, Journal of Music Therapy, Journal of Research in Music Education, Research and Issues in Music Education, and Teaching Music.
-Dr. Sullivan has published in eight state music educators publications–Alabama, Arizona, Iowa, Kansas, Minnesota, Utah, Virginia, and Washington.
-In September 2011, she published the book Bands of Sisters: U.S. Women’s Military Bands during World War II as part of the Scarecrow Press/Rowman & Littlefield series American Wind Bands.
-Dr. Sullivan wrote eight biographical entries for the recently published second edition The Grove Dictionary of American Music (AmeriGroveII) published by Oxford University Press.
+Dr. Sullivan’s research agenda includes historical investigations of nineteenth- and twentieth-century women’s bands and music teacher education investigations–preservice, in-service, and university teacher educators.
+Her research articles appear in the following journals: Ala Breve, American Music, Bulletin of the Council for Research in Music Education, Contributions to Music Education, Journal of Band Research, Journal of Historical Research in Music Education, Journal of Music Therapy, Journal of Research in Music Education, Music Educators Journal, Research and Issues in Music Education, and Teaching Music.

-Dr. Sullivan has served as the chair of several national and state music education organizations: national chair of the NAfME Collegiate of the National Association for Music Education, the advisor for Arizona NAfME Collegiate, national chair of the Gender and Sexuality Special Research Interest Group (SRIG) of the National Association for Music Education, and the chair of Arizona College Music Educators.
-In 2015, she has been working to create a national consortium of instrumental music-teacher educators and college band directors who will discuss and create innovative 21st-century teaching and music-making strategies applicable for elementary, secondary, and college bands; the Innovative Band Educaton Consortium: (IBEC).
-At ASU, she served sixteen years as the chapter advisor for the ASU SoM NAfME Collegiate Chapter, served as a faculty affiliate to the Women & Gender Studies program, was a member of the faculty senate, and recently completed four years of service on the SoM personnel committee.
+Dr. Sullivan has chaired several national and state music education organizations’ committees and groups, including: national collegiate chair of the National Association for Music Education (NAfME), the advisor for Arizona NAfME Collegiate, national chair of the Gender and Sexuality Special Research Interest Group of the National Association for Music Education, and the chair of Arizona College Music Educators.
+At ASU, she worked sixteen years as the chapter advisor for the ASU NAfME Collegiate Chapter, served as a faculty affiliate to Women & Gender Studies, was a member of the faculty senate, completed four years of service on the School of Music personnel committee, and currently serves on the HIDA personnel committee.
 In spring 2012, she was presented with the Outstanding Achievement and Contribution Award by the ASU Commission on the Status of Women.

-Dr. Sullivan holds a Ph.D. in music education from the University of Iowa, Iowa City, teaching certification from the University of Iowa, a master’s degree in clarinet performance from the University of Michigan, Ann Arbor, and a bachelor’s degree–with university and departmental honors scholar distinctions–earned while majoring in both clarinet performance and music history from Illinois State University, Normal.
+Dr. Sullivan holds a Ph.D. in music education from the University of Iowa, Iowa City, completed teaching certification coursework at the University of Iowa, a master’s degree in clarinet performance from the University of Michigan, Ann Arbor, and a bachelor’s degree–with university and departmental honors scholar distinctions–earned while majoring in both clarinet performance and music history at Illinois State University, Normal.